 Prime Minister Mujibur Rahman of Bangladesh arrived in Iraq last Saturday (5 October) on his way home from addressing the U.

-Prime Minister Mujibur Rahman of Bangladesh arrived in Iraq last Saturday (5 October) on his way home from addressing the U.N.
+Background: Prime Minister Mujibur Rahman of Bangladesh arrived in Iraq last Saturday (5 October) on his way home from addressing the U.N.
 General Assembly in New York.

 The Bangladesh leader was received at noon on the same day by President Ahmed Hassan Al-Bakr of Iraq.
 The President and his guest discussed ways of further strengthening the friendly relations between their two countries and reviewed the current international situation.